-Following the adoption of the Master Plan, the C Implementation Nort Store Moior Implementation Tools Priority Timing Next Steps Major Implementation Tools 1-2-3 Year 1-3 Year 3-5 Year 5-10 Conduct training sessions for the Planning and Development Regulations, Zoning (Land Use) Commission on the Budget Process and Funding, contents of the Plan and administrative issues Program Development and that may be associated with implementation.
-Implementation 1 х This may include having commissioners attend 1 л the required State of Louisiana Planning Commissioner Trainings to learn about · · statewide planning best practices.
-Conduct a comprehensive revision of the Development Regulations, Zoning Ordinance, Subdivision Regulations, Capital Improvement and related land development regulations, Programs, Budget Process and l· including environmental protection and Funding, Program floodplain regulations, senior citizen zoning Development and 1 Х regulations, and others, as called for in the Implementation, Area Plans Master Plan. and Strategic Issue Plans, Facility Plans, Coordination, Enforcement
+Following the adoption of the Master Plan, the City should move ahead on a short-term action plan that includes: Next Steps Major Implementation Tools Priority Implementation Timing Next Steps Wrajor implementation rools 1-2-3 Year 1-3 Year 3-5 Year 5-10 Conduct training sessions for the Planning and Development Regulations, Zoning (Land Use) Commission on the Budget Process and Funding, contents of the Plan and administrative issues Program Development and that may be associated with implementation.
+Implementation 1 x This may include having commissioners attend 1 Λ the required State of Louisiana Planning Commissioner Trainings to learn about statewide planning best practices.
+Conduct a comprehensive revision of the Development Regulations, Zoning Ordinance, Subdivision Regulations, Capital Improvement and related land development regulations, Programs, Budget Process and including environmental protection and Funding, Program floodplain regulations, senior citizen zoning Development and 1 Х regulations, and others, as called for in the Implementation, Area Plans Master Plan. and Strategic Issue Plans, Facility Plans, Coordination, Enforcement

-APPENDICES
+IX APPENDICES